 ('Candice', 'Ava', 'Andrew', 'Lucas') (2, 9, 18, 28)

-On the first line, we define a variable that includes a list of tuples.
+On the first line of our code, we define a variable that includes a list of tuples.
 Then, on the next line, we define two variables.
 These variables are employee_names and employee_numbers.
 We assign these variables values from our unzip function.

 The unzip function is a zip function that takes our employees_zipped variable unpacks the zip using uses the unpacking operator *.
 In our above example, we print out our two new variables that contain our employee names and employee numbers.